solidrock/arcgis-runtime-samples-java/symbology/custom-dictionary-style/README.md

 1. Create a new `DictionarySymbolStyle` by passing in the path to the custom style (.stylx).
 2. Define symbol attribute overrides (if any) using a collection of key-value pairs: `configured-attribute-name : override-attribute-name`.
 3. Define text attribute overrides (if any) using a collection of key-value pairs: `configured-attribute-name : override-attribute-name`.
-4. If necessary, provide new values for configuration settings defined in `DictionarySymbolStyle.Configurations`.
+4. If necessary, provide new values for configuration settings defined in `DictionarySymbolStyle.getConfigurations()`.
 5. Create a new `DictionaryRenderer`, providing the `DictionarySymbolStyle` and (optionally) the collection of symbol and text attribute overrides.
 6. Apply the dictionary renderer to a feature layer or graphics overlay with the expected attributes.